benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/3-new-order/_index.en.md

 Until now, you have manually started the `OrderProcessor` workflow from the [Step Functions console](https://console.aws.amazon.com/states/home).

 In production, the workflow is started by an event generated from the *Validator service*.
-The event is emitted each time a QR code is scannned by a customer.
+The event is emitted each time a QR code is scanned by a customer.

 * You will create a new rule in [Amazon EventBridge](https://aws.amazon.com/eventbridge/) that passes the Validator event to your OrderProcessor workflow.
 * You will test the new rule by mocking the event sent from the Validator service.